 I'm glad you came to me with this.
 I'm actually a bit of an expert.
 My mother is a convert, a dear friend is a convert, and I have TONS of Israeli "legitimate Jewish" cousins who have undergone every type of marriage ritual available to Israelis.
 So, here is what I know:

-Aside from bearing the discrimination of your future in-laws, this only matters if and when you're going to marry your guy.
+Aside from bearing the discrimination of your future in-laws, and absent your own genuine desire to convert, the question of your conversion is only relevant if and when you're going to marry your guy.
 His family sounds a bit elitist, imho, if they think you're not Jewish just because your mother isn't Jewish.

 But, you're right.
 Hebrew school, a bat mitzvah, the last name Cohen--none of it matters as far as the rabbinate in Israel is concerned.
-If your mother isn't Jewish, you're not Jewish, in the eyes of traditional Orthodox Judaism.
+If your mother isn't Jewish, you're not Jewish, in the eyes of some Jewish sects, including those who control marriage in Israel.

 So, if and when you are going to marry your guy, you have two choices: